Goitre | tenga

 Key points about goitre (tenga)

-• A goitre is a swelling or enlargement of your thyroid gland, it doesn't necessarily mean you have a tumour or cancer.
+• A goitre is a swelling or enlargement of the thyroid gland in your neck, it doesn't necessarily mean you have cancer.

-• If the goitre grows large enough, it can press on your swallowing tube (oesophagus) or windpipe (trachea).
+• If a goitre grows large enough, it can press on your food pipe (oesophagus) or windpipe (trachea).

 • Treatment of goitre depends on the cause, size and symptoms.